-How to Choose Where to Retire: Retirement Location Checklist
+How to Choose Where to Retire

 How would you describe the perfect retirement town or environment?
-We asked more than 500 Baby Boomers how to choose where to retireand they mentioned places rich in culture, learning, nature, and social connection.
+We asked more than 500 baby boomers how to choose where to retire — and they mentioned places rich in culture, learning, nature and social connection.

 Historic Houses in Philadelphia